ArwaData/Data_Analysis-Airbnb/README.md

-# SeattleAirbnb-UdacityProject1

-## Udacity Seattle Data Analysis
+# Data analysis for Seattle Airbnb dataset

 This repo contains a analysis of Airbnb's Seattle dataset for 2016-2017<br>

 ## Project Motivation